nwisbeta/github.io/pages/app_design/terminology-and-language.md

 If the mobile app requirements include a right-alignment language as an option, use a layout flag swap the alignment accordingly.

 ## Flags
-Use language flags for text fields  *UNCLEAR what are these?*
+Use language flags for text fields.

 ## Preferred General Terms